laravel-enso/documentation/docs/guide/getting-started.md

 8. Compile `yarn dev` / `yarn hot`

 Enjoy!

+### Known issues

+* When you run `php artisan migrate --seed`, you may hit an error in the form `SQLSTATE[42000]: Syntax error or access violation: 1071 Specified key was too long; max key length is 767 bytes`.
+If so:
+    * See [this post](https://laravel-news.com/laravel-5-4-key-too-long-error) for details on how to address the error.
+    * After addressing the error, drop all tables from your site database (or delete and recreate the database), then run `php artisan migrate --seed` again.

 ## Features
 A solid starting project, based on [Laravel](https://laravel.com) 5.6, [VueJS](https://vuejs.org) 2,